alephjs/alephjs.org/pages/docs/basic-features/ssr-and-ssg.md

 ## SSR Options

-If you export an object called `ssr` with a `props` function from a page, Aleph.js will pre-render this page using the computed props by the `props` function at build time.
-The `RouterURL` object is passed as the first parameter of the function.
+If you export an object called `ssr` with a `props` function from a page, Aleph.js will pre-render this page using the returned props by the `props` function at build time.
+The [`Reqeust`](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request) object is passed as the first parameter of the function.
+(This is equal to `getStaticProps` of Next.js)

 The `paths` in the `ssr` options returns a static paths if the page is a dynamic route.
 (This is equal to `getStaticPaths` of Next.js)